TheItCrOw/Automotive_Drones_Analysis_Tool/README.md

 ADAT can also analyse videos of e.g. parking cars using the same formular.
 Via a small built in video player, the user may then watch the analysed video.
 You can find an example belo.(The first image leads to a Youtube video of the analysis.)

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/PYYqB9F9suM/0.jpg)](https://www.youtube.com/watch?v=PYYqB9F9suM) ![Alt Text](https://media.giphy.com/media/QzBAQUfqRPacTG1zV2/giphy.gif)

+## Closure

+Thank you for visiting this project and also thanks to ([IT-Talents]https://www.it-talents.de/) and ([IAV GmbH]https://www.iav.com/) for hosting the competition!